Canonical Portfolios: Optimal Asset and Signal Combination: Strategy Diversification

 \subsection{Relation to PCA, PLS, and RRR}

-Having laid the groundwork for CCA, it is interesting to see how CCA is related to a host of linear dimension-reduction techniques commonly used to uncover underlying economic structures.
-We shall restrict our attention to the principal component analysis (PCA), partial least squares (PLS), and reduced rank regression (RRR) due to their tight connection with one another and extensive applications in the finance and econometrics literature.\footnote{For example, PCA has been used to extract common factors from a covariance matrix of individual stocks among others by \cite{roll1980empirical}, \cite{connor1986performance, connor1988risk}, and \cite{lehmann1988empirical}.
+Having laid the groundwork for CCA, it is interesting to explore the relationship between CCA and a variety of linear dimension-reduction techniques that are commonly employed to reveal underlying economic structures.
+We shall restrict our attention to the principal component analysis (PCA), partial least squares (PLS), and reduced rank regression (RRR) due to their tight connection with one another and extensive applications in the finance and econometrics literature.

+PCA, for instance, has been used to extract common factors from a covariance matrix of individual stocks among others by \cite{roll1980empirical}, \cite{connor1986performance, connor1988risk}, and \cite{lehmann1988empirical}.
 In the context of describing risk compensation through estimation of the stochastic discount factor, \cite{KozakNagelSantosh2018JF, kozak2020shrinking} invokes no near-arbitrage arguments for the use of PCA to identify factor risk exposures that price the cross-section of expected returns of characteristic-managed portfolios.
 For PLS, one of the earliest applications to finance can be ascribed to \cite{kelly2013market}, where the authors used a three-pass regression filter (which is a special case of PLS) to forecast market return and cash flow growth.
-The RRR, alongside CCA, features prominently in the estimation of the celebrated vector-error-correction model (VECM) of \cite{engle1987co} as a means to detect cointegration, which are economic relationships that cannot be obtained through standard regression approaches; see \cite{johansen1988statistical, johansen1991estimation, johansen1995likelihood}.}
+The RRR, alongside CCA, features prominently in the estimation of the celebrated vector-error-correction model (VECM) of \cite{engle1987co} as a means to detect cointegration, which are economic relationships that cannot be obtained through standard regression approaches; see \cite{johansen1988statistical, johansen1991estimation, johansen1995likelihood}.

 Starting with PCA developed by \cite{hotelling1933analysis}, the method seeks to break down the variation of the data into mutually orthogonal components whose variances can be ranked from the smallest to the largest.
 In the context of a paired dataset consisting of asset returns with their associated signals, PCA focuses on searching for directional vectors that have the maximum variation in each variable separately.
 In contrast to CCA, however, it does not take into account any relationship between the two financial variables.
 In this paper, we would like to focus on how financial variables are related, not how much they vary.
 We summarize the key properties distinguishing PCA and CCA in Table \ref{tab:lineardim}.